vhlusicka/cypress_orangeHrm/README.md

 ## Cypress Cucumber - basics

-#### This is prepared template ready to start writting Cypress test using Cucumber.
-It includes some of my notes in order to remind myself on how to set some things.
+#### This is a whole Cypress test suite for OrangeHRM made for presentation and learning purposes.
+It was made from scratch using my own Cypress Cucumber template I created.
+This readme includes some of my notes in order to remind myself on how to set some things.

 ### Running Cypress

-#### How to install Cypress:
+#### How to install Cypress (install only if you are not able to run cypress):
 - `npm install cypress --save-dev`

 #### How to run Cypress: